LIAAD/MedLink/README.md

     pip install -r requirements.txt
     ```

-## Usage
+## 🚀 Usage

 ### Run the data extraction scripts

 ### Run the model training scripts

 ### Run the Dash app:

 ```bash
 python app.py
 ```

-### File/Directory Explanations
+### 📂 File/Directory Explanations

-MedLink repository is divided in 3 different folders each containing the essential components to replicate and extend the proposed application.
+MedLink repository is divided into 3 different folders, each containing the essential components to replicate and extend the proposed application.

--- **`data`**: Contains the necessary scripts for extracting and cleaning the dataset used for this project as well the dataself itself.
-In addition it also contains the sample dataset used for evaluation.
+- **`data/`**: Contains the necessary scripts for extracting and cleaning the dataset used for this project, as well as the dataset itself.
+It also contains the sample dataset used for evaluation.

-- **`models`**: Contains the scripts required to reproduce the retrieval and re-ranker models.
+- **`models/`**: Contains the scripts required to reproduce the retrieval and re-ranker models.

-- **`dash_app`**: Contains the MedLink application as well as the necessary files to run it.
+- **`dash_app/`**: Contains the MedLink application and necessary files to run it.
   - **`pages/`**: Contains the different files for the application pages.

-    - **`assets/`**: Contains the css and images for the application.
+  - **`assets/`**: Contains the CSS and images for the application.
 - **`requirements.txt`**: Lists all dependencies needed to run the project.
 Install these with `pip install -r requirements.txt`.
 - **`README.md`**: Documentation file (this file), providing an overview, installation instructions, and usage guidelines.
 - **`LICENSE`**: Specifies the license for the project, detailing permissions and restrictions.

-## Support
+## 💬 Support
-For questions please contact the authors.
+For questions, please contact the authors.

-## Authors and acknowledgment
+## ✍️ Authors and acknowledgments

+This work is financed by National Funds through the Fundação para a Ciência e a Tecnologia, within the project StorySense (DOI \url{10.54499/2022.09312.PTDC}) and the Recovery and Resilience Plan within project HfPT, with reference 41.

-## License
+## 📄 License
 For open source projects, say how it is licensed.

-## Project status
+## 📊 Project Status